 - Before getting in the pool, wet your hair and put conditioner in it.
 This helps it absorb fewer chemicals.

 - Put your hair in a clip or a ponytail if it is long enough.

 - If you want to be extra cautious, wear a swimming cap.

 - Buy a good clarifying or swimmers' shampoo to rinse your hair out right after a swim.

 What Causes Blonde Hair to Turn Green?

 Copper is the culprit.
-This metal is found in most pools, and when it is oxidized by chlorine, it binds to the proteins in your hair strands, turning it green.
+This metal is found in most pools, and when it is oxidized by chlorine, it binds to the proteins in your hair strands, turning them green.
 It is a simple chemical reaction.
-But, don't let anyone tell you a salt water pool is safe — it is not.
-Salt water pools contain copper-based algaecide.
+But, don't let anyone tell you a saltwater pool is safe—it is not.
+Saltwater pools contain copper-based algaecide.
 The results: Horror!
 Panic!
 Tears!
 Remorse!

 Blondes, especially those who have highlights or are colored from a bottle or stylist, are more susceptible to getting green hair from swimming in a pool.
 Other hair colors may show some green tinges, but it is barely noticeable.